stellarsquall/chef-fundamentals-lab_day2/04_templates/README.md

 5. To use a template instead of the file resource, two changes need to occur:
    1) Generate an ERB file and define the template code
-   2) Use the template resource instead of file
+   2) Use the template resource instead of the file resource

 ## Using ERB

 6. Defining the ERB
    * From the apache cookbook's server recipe, copy the content of the index.html file we previously defined.
-Paste this content into index.html.erb
+Paste this content into the newly generated index.html.erb file
    * Next, replace any string interpolated values with the ERB syntax.
 For example, transform
      * `#{ node['ipaddress'] }`
      into